-My work is about how we relate to our bodies and the natural world in which they exist.
+My work is about how we relate to our bodies on an uninhibited, biological level.

 In my most recent series, I have focused on women and water.
 Water and light move through these images, blurring the separation between body and nature.
 This ambiguity allows for a deep connection to our senses, and an awareness of our bodies beyond superficiality.

 I am profoundly drawn to the organic nature of oil paint; the way it bleeds, glows, moves, and exists.
 It is an incredible medium to describe such instinctive imagery.
 I am equally drawn to its imperfections, and its simultaneous ability to exist as both a painted gesture or mark, as well as a palpable experience or memory.

 I specifically have chosen to work with images of females as a way of exploring the relationships we have with our bodies, and the necessity of considering what femininity means in relationship to our bodies, beyond exterior idealism.